JetForMe/podtique/BBBSoftwareInstall.md

 # Software Setup

+### Timezone

+Use your appropriate time zone, of course.
+This seems to be flaky; didn't work on March 2018 MachineKit Stretch; second step would overwrite first.

+	# echo "America/Los_Angeles" > /etc/timezone
+	# dpkg-reconfigure -f noninteractive tzdata

 ### Locale Crap

 These instructions no longer seem to work on Debian 8.3.
 Not sure what the right steps are, but running